vw0389/Portfolio-Website/README.md

 # React Portfolio
-Portfolio, written utilizing react library
+Portfolio, written utilizing the react library
 ## User Story
 AS AN employer looking for candidates with experience building single-page applications